-All things nautical make for a memorable holiday in Halifax, Canada's busy Atlantic port city.
-In recent years Halifax has made the most of its waterfront, turning it into a tourist playground of pubs, shops, museums, craft markets and outdoor concerts.
-In fact, the student population of Halifax ensures a lively pub and bar scene well beyond the waterfront district.
+Halifax's waterfront is a tourist playground of pubs, shops, museums, craft markets and outdoor concerts.
+In fact, the city's student population ensures a lively pub and bar scene well beyond the waterfront district.

-Most attractions of interest to tourists are located downtown and can be reached on foot.
-But those wanting to explore more widely should consider booking a tour or hiring a car as the public transport system is not comprehensive.
+Most tourist attractions are located downtown and can be reached on foot.
+Visitors who want to explore more widely should consider booking a tour or hiring a car, as the public transport system is not comprehensive.
 Travellers should note that some attractions only open in the summer months.

 This museum has one of Canada's finest collections of both ship models and ship portraits, as well as the world's largest assemblage of wooden artefacts from the Titanic.
 In addition to a collection…

 This site in Clam Harbour Road, Lake Charlotte, is owned and operated by the community.
 It features 13 rescued and restored buildings illustrating rural village life in Nova Scotia in the 1940s.
 Local…